heutelbeck/sapl-policy-engine/sapl-documentation/2_8_FunctionsAndAttributes.md

     <time.localTimeIsBetween("08:00:00", "18:00:00")>;
 ```

 The `<time.localTimeIsBetween(...)>` attribute streams.
 When a doctor is granted access at 17:59, the PEP receives PERMIT and maintains the connection.
-At exactly 18:00:01, the PDP automatically pushes a new DENY decision - without any polling or manual refresh.
+At exactly 18:00:01, the PDP automatically pushes a new DENY decision, without any polling or manual refresh.
 The PEP can then terminate the session or deny further operations.

-This is **Attribute Stream-based Access Control (ASBAC)** - policies respond to changing conditions in real-time.
+This is **Attribute Stream-based Access Control (ASBAC)**: policies respond to changing conditions in real-time.

 #### Composing Streaming Attributes